marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/truncated_wigner.md

 ````

 The momentum distribution shows a symmetric peak at k=0 and tails extending to finite momentum.
+The result is noisy, but this is solved by simply increasing the number of stochastic trajectories.

 ### Second-order correlation function in momentum space